10gen/basic-router-take-home-interview/README.md

     * Route an HTTP path and method to a function, and return an error code and message.
-    * Support path parameters for HTTP paths (i.e. support "/foo/{bar}" where the same handler would execute for both "/foo/asdf" and "/foo/qwerty".
+    * Support path parameters for HTTP paths.
+For example: support "/foo/{bar}" where the same handler would execute for both "/foo/asdf" and "/foo/qwerty".
+Path parameters should be passed into the request handler either as function parameters, or within a Request object.
     * Support adding and executing arbitrary middlewares in the router.
       Middleware should support performing some functionality on both the incoming request and the outgoing response.